 Focus on what you need to get done and focus on blog and business growing activities.
 Make these things your top goals and keep at it.
 Measure your success and progress and you go so that you know what’s working and what isn’t.
 And if you find something is not working for you or no longer brings you joy, then it’s time to refocus and discover some new projects to take on.

 Don’t be afraid to refocus your time and adjust things as you see fit.
+That’s is what the typical productive blogger does!
+They are not afraid to adjust things.
 Things will not always go as planned and that is okay!
 Just know when it’s time to take a minute to reflect on what you’ve done and assess whether or not you need to refocus.

 9. Keep a minimalistic workspace